Xkrilandar/WarAndCinema/index.md

 ##### Germany
 **War, death and family are recurring topics in films produced in post-war Germany**.\\
-During the war and the pre-war period it was mostly the family that was a recurent topic.\\
+During the war and the pre-war period it was mostly the family that was a recurrent topic.\\
-Love does not seem to be a recuring topic in german films.\\
+Love does not seem to be a recurring topic in german films.\\
 ![Not found]({{ 'assets/img/topicgermany.jpg' | relative_url }})

 ##### Italy
-**Unsurprisingly, the family is an important topic in Italy until the fall of fascism.**\\
+**Unsurprisingly, the family was an important topic in Italy until the fall of fascism.**\\
 The peaks in love and death topics in the pre-war period are most likely over representation due to the small number of films.\\
-Death is a more reccurent topic in italian films during the war than it was in german films.\\
+Death is a more recurrent topic in italian films during the war than it was in german films.\\
 On the other hand, war is a less recurrent topic in post-war italian films than it was for post-war german films.\\
 ![Not found]({{ 'assets/img/topicitaly.jpg' | relative_url }})